Nethan/ispconfig-acmeplugin/README.md

 ```

 ## Limits
-- `Multiple SANs in difference zones (like -d mail.domain1.xx -d mail.domain2.xx) not possible (need to modify certbot/acme.sh script for this)`
+- `Multiple SANs in difference zones (like -d mail.domain1.xx -d mail.domain2.xx) not possible (need to modify certbot/acme.sh plugin scripts for this)`

 ## Windows Client